smturner/readme_generator/Develop/exampleREADME.md

 ## License
 Copyright (c) 2022 Sarah Turner

 This application is licensed by GNU-3.
-For more information on this license, visit (https://www.gnu.org/licenses/gpl-3.0).
+For more information on this license, visit <a href= "(https://www.gnu.org/licenses/gpl-3.0)">Open Source gpl-3</a>.